HL7/fhir-shc-vaccination-ig/input/includes/immunization.md

 ##### When should vaccine manufacturer be provided?

 **For COVID-19:** If `vaccineCode` contains a code from a code system with `No` in the "COVID-19: Specify manufacturer?" column in the table above, Issuers SHALL NOT separately provide manufacturer.
 Otherwise, if `vaccineCode` contains a code from a code system with `Yes (optional)` in the "COVID-19: Specify manufacturer?" column, Issuers MAY separately provide manufacturer.
 Otherwise, Issuers SHALL separately provide manufacturer using one of the approaches described above.
+(Note the exception for some UK SNOMED CT codes as described with the &dagger; with the above table.)

 This is necessary to provide sufficient information for Verifiers to assess immunity based on the vaccination data in the SMART Health Cards.
 For example, the Pfizer and Moderna mRNA COVID-19 vaccines share the same SNOMED code (`1119349007`) but have different timing for the second dose; Verifiers may wish to know if two doses were administered with the correct timing and confirm that they were both from the same manufacturer.
 Another example: there is a single ATC/DDD code (`J07BX03`) for *all* COVID-19 vaccines; this is not sufficient information for Verifiers to assess immunity because some vaccines require multiple doses and some do not.